-The effect of selexipag on progression of PAH was demonstrated in a multi-centre, long-term (mean duration of exposure was approximately 1.5 years up to a maximum of 4.2 years), double-blind, placebo-controlled, parallel group, event-driven Phase 3 study (GRIPHON) in 1156 patients with symptomatic [WHO Functional Class (FC) I-IV] PAH.
-Patients were randomised to either placebo (N=582), or selexipag (N=574) twice a day in multiples of 200 micrograms.
+The effect of selexipag on progression of PAH was demonstrated in a multi-centre, long-term (mean duration of exposure approximately 1.5 years up to maximum of 4.2 years), double-blind, placebo-controlled, parallel group, event-driven Phase 3 study (GRIPHON) in 1156 patients with symptomatic [WHO FC I-IV] PAH.
+Patients were randomised to either placebo (N=582), or selexipag (N=574) twice a day.
 The dose was increased in weekly intervals by increments of 200 micrograms given twice a day to determine the individualised maintenance dose (200 - 1600 micrograms twice a day).

-The primary study endpoint was the time to first occurrence of a morbidity or mortality event up to end of treatment defined as a composite of death (all-causes); or hospitalisation for PAH; or progression of PAH resulting in need for lung transplantation or balloon atrial septostomy; or initiation of parenteral prostanoid therapy or chronic oxygen therapy; or other disease progression events (patients in modified NYHA/WHO FC II or III at baseline) confirmed by decrease in 6MWD from baseline (\geq 15%) and worsening of NYHA/WHO FC or (patients in modified NYHA/WHO FC III or IV at baseline) confirmed by decrease in 6MWD from baseline (\geq 15%) and need for additional PAH specific therapy.
+The primary study endpoint was the time to first occurrence of a morbidity or mortality event up to end of treatment defined as a composite of death (all-causes); or hospitalisation for PAH; or progression of PAH resulting in need for lung transplantation or balloon atrial septostomy; or initiation of parenteral prostanoid therapy or chronic oxygen therapy; or other disease progression events (patients in modified NYHA/WHO FC II or III at baseline) confirmed by decrease in 6MWD from baseline (≥ 15%) and worsening of NYHA/WHO FC or (patients in modified NYHA/WHO FC III or IV at baseline) confirmed by decrease in 6MWD from baseline (≥ 15%) and need for additional PAH specific therapy.